 Everyone else’s margin is your opportunity.
-If you are not focusing on making your supply chain better-faster-cheaper, which pretty much every supply chain is doing today, then you have a problem on your hands.
-Take manual repetitive tasks and put it in the arms of an autonomous robot.
-Just do that, and you are going to have significant return on your hands, especially if you are operating at scale.
-So the bullet point here is if you’re not doing anything right now, if you’re not even talking about it right now, your competitors are.
+If you are not focusing on making your supply chain better, faster, and cheaper, then you have a problem on your hands.
+Take manual repetitive tasks and the low cycle count accuracy that comes with it and put it in the arms of an autonomous robot.
+Doing so will provide you with a significant return, especially if you are operating at scale.
+Remember, if you’re not doing anything right now, or even talking about it \, your competitors are.
 Period.

 Why should we care?